tonyodoherty86/Genie-Reverse/README.md

  - Renaming vast amounts of procedures, identifying variables, and eliminating libraries.
  - Mapping memory allocated structures, and backtracing entire programming interfaces.
  - Performing trial-error testing, and verifying whether properties match playability.

+## Acknowledgements
-Many individuals over the past years have been involved in reversing the Genie-Engine.
+Many individuals across communities over the past years have been involved in reversing the Genie-Engine.
+This particular repository contains the involvements of the following individuals:
+ - **Yvan Burrie** *Author of Genie-Studio, researched the scenario format and other structures.*
+ - **JustTesting1234** *Daniel, special thanks to him, researching the database, scenario triggers, and many other structures.*

 ## At a glance
 The Genie-Engine is reasonably well architectured:
  - It holds various database files (DAT) to load all data corresponding to the scheme of the game.
  - It uses external files, mostly organized in file-mapping (DRS) storage.
 These aspects allow customized modifications, however, there are certain issues:
+ - The engine contains certain bugs, such as the red text color used in instructions, or the multiplayer panel.
  - The engine contains hard-coded data converged to the database, for example:
     - Fixed number of terrains and borders.
     - Many IDs of structures related to the database are left embeded.